Jiang Yi-huah: Early life and education

 Jiang was born to a Hakka Chinese family in Keelung in 1960.
 His father was Mu-Chi Jiang (江木吉) and his mother was Chen-Chin Jiang.
 Mu-Chi was born in Zhangzhou, Fujian, and moved during the Great Retreat to Taiwan, where he became a police captain.

 During junior high school, at age 13, Jiang wrote an essay saying that his dream career was to be the president of the Republic of China once he grew up.
 He attended Taipei Municipal Chien Kuo High School (CKHS), where he was classmates with Eric Chu, Chen Chung-wei (the son of novelist Chiung Yao), and future president Lai Ching-te.
 After graduating from CKHS in 1979, he enrolled in National Taiwan University (NTU) and graduated with a bachelor's degree and master's degree in political science in 1983 and 1987, respectively.
-Jiang wrote his master's thesis, "Politics, Action, and Judgment: A Study of Hannah Arendt's Political Thought" (Chinese: 政治，行動，與判斷──漢娜·鄂蘭政治思想之研究), on German philosopher Hannah Arendt.
+Jiang wrote his master's thesis, "Politics, Action, and Judgment: A Study of Hannah Arendt's Political Thought" (Chinese: 政治，行動，與判斷──漢娜·鄂蘭政治思想之研究), on the German philosopher Hannah Arendt.

 After receiving his master's degree, Jiang began doctoral studies in political science at NTU in 1998.
 He then was awarded a scholarship by the Fulbright Program and the Earhart Foundation to complete graduate studies in the United States at Yale University, where he earned his Ph.D. in political science in 1993.
 As a graduate student at Yale, he read the works of Ian Shapiro.
 His doctoral dissertation, completed under professor Steven B. Smith and historian Joseph Hamburger, was titled, "Thinking Without a Bannister: An Interpretation of Hannah Arendt's Aesthetic Politics".